Bad Taste: Production

 Much of the film was shot in and around Jackson's home suburb of Pukerua Bay in northern Wellington, using a 25-year-old 16mm Bolex camera.
-Originally begun as a 20-minute short film called Roast of the Day, Bad Taste was shot primarily on weekends over the course of four years, at an initial cost of around $25,000.
-Toward the end of the shoot the New Zealand Film Commission invested around NZ$235,000 into the film to ensure its completion.
+Originally begun as a 20-minute short film called Roast of the Day,Bad Taste was shot primarily on weekends over the course of four years, at an initial cost of around $25,000.
+Toward the end of the shoot the New Zealand Film Commission invested around NZ$235,000 at the time (equivalent to US$ today) into the film to ensure its completion.
 Heavily influenced by special effects pioneer Tom Savini, Jackson incorporated many absurdly gory special effects.

 Peter Jackson himself plays two acting roles.
 In one early scene halfway down a cliff, careful editing, utilising shots taken months apart, makes it possible for the two characters, Derek and the alien Robert (both played by Jackson), to fight one another.